bele20097/DirectOutput/README.md

 DirectOutput is a framework to control the toys which are installed in a virtual pinball cabinet.

 Please read the documentation at http://directoutput.github.io/DirectOutput/

+This is my attempt at optimizing the table loading speed due to increasing size of ini files.